Chia-Network/chiapos/documents/proof_of_space.md

 ### Matching Function Requirements

-Let's consider an *underlying graph* of a table: the digraph where each node is an entry, and an edge exists if that pair of entries is a match.
+Let's consider an *underlying graph* of a table: the digraph where each node is an entry and an edge exists if that pair of entries is a match.

 There are two main motivations for the matching function:

 - Efficiency: All matches can be found efficiently.
 Generally this means that:
     - the set of matches to search is quasilinear to the number of entries, and
-    - the matches can be made to be local to some region of the disk, so as to minimize disk seeks.
+    - the matches can be made to be local to some region of the disk so as to minimize disk seeks.
 - No small-length cycles: In the underlying graph (considering each edge as undirected), 4-length cycles don't exist, as small length cycles can be compressed later (see: [Cycles attack](#Cycles-attack))

 The first requirement can be fulfilled by only matching things close together under some ordering of entries.